-- Header - type: The general intention of this commit - Feature: A new feature - Fix: A bug fix - Docs: Only documentation changes - Style: Changes that do not affect the meaning of the code - Refactor: A code change that neither fixes a bug nor adds a feature - Perf: A code change that improves performance - Test: Adding missing tests or correcting existing tests - Build: Changes that affect the build system or external dependencies - CI: Changes to our CI configuration files and scripts - Revert: Reverting commits - scope: optional, could be the module which this commit changes; for example, orbital - description: A short summary of the code changes: tell others what you did in one sentence. - Body: optional, providing detailed, additional, or contextual information about the code changes, e.g. the motivation of this commit, referenced materials, the coding implementation, and so on. - Footer: optional, reference GitHub issues or PRs that this commit closes or is related to.
-Use a keyword to close an issue, e.g. "Fix #753".
+- Header - type: The general intention of this commit - Feature: A new feature - Fix: A bug fix - Docs: Only documentation changes - Style: Changes that do not affect the meaning of the code - Refactor: A code change that neither fixes a bug nor adds a feature - Perf: A code change that improves performance - Test: Adding missing tests or correcting existing tests - Build: Changes that affect the build system or external dependencies - CI: Changes to our CI configuration files and scripts

+- Revert: Reverting commits - scope: optional, could be the module which this commit changes; for example, orbital - description: A short summary of the code changes: tell others what you did in one sentence. - Body: optional, providing additional contextual information about the code changes, e.g. the motivation of this commit, referenced materials, and so on. - Footer: optional, reference GitHub issues, PRs that this commit closes or is related to.